boldbi/bold-bi-docs/docs/working-with-data-sources/white-list-ip-address-bold-bi-cloud.md

 # White List IP addresses of the Bold BI cloud analytics server

-You should White list the following IP addresses of the Bold BI cloud servers and allow the database server to create the Datasource.
+You should white list the following IP addresses of the Bold BI cloud servers and allow the database server to create the datasource.

 `104.154.147.239`